 Post your nominations on the Havok Journal Facebook page, or send us a private message by December 15th.
 We will compile the nominations and put the top entries up for a vote.
 Then, based in part on audience votes and part on the decisions of a panel of celebrity judges, we’ll select the Five Most Interesting Living Veterans of 2014.

 So, let’s hear it!
 Who are the most legit, most bad-ass, most interesting veterans YOU know?
 Post it on our Facebook page, or message us about it.
 We look forward to hearing from you, and to sharing veterans’ stories.
-These are the kinds of story America needs to hear.
+These are the kinds of stories America needs to hear.